Jolene discusses why moments of joy can only be found in the reality that exists for the person with Alzheimer's.

 Live Their Truth

 You were taught not to lie to your parents under normal circumstances, but these are not normal circumstances.
 This is a disease that has made this time (younger) in their life their truth.
 They cannot change their truth no matter how many times you correct them.
 All you have is this moment.
 What is the most loving thing to do in this moment?
 Make them feel better: “Mom will be right back.”
 Or make them feel worse: “Your mom is no longer living.”
-Keep changing your answer until you find the one that makes this person feel like everything is perfectly okay.“Where is my mom?”
+Keep changing your answer until you find the one that makes this person feel like everything is perfectly okay.

 “Your mom’s in the garden.”